lrleon/ExData_Plotting1/README.md

-**Read INSTRUCTIONS.ms file for instructions about how generate the required plots**
+**Read INSTRUCTIONS.md file for instructions about how generate the required plots**

 ## Introduction